Finding Your Way Home

 As a working dog he loves living on a ranch and he really enjoyed going for walks with Charlie as he recovered from his injuries incurred while drilling for oil and especially when Charlie and Winter Hawk went for the trail ride to Eaglefeathers Butte.

-The final canine character in “The Revenge of Dead Horse Canyon,” is Blossom, Sara’s service do.
+The final canine character in “The Revenge of Dead Horse Canyon,” is Blossom, Sara’s service dog.
 Blossom is a pit bull terrier who could help her while she was confined to a wheelchair.
 She helped put away groceries, make the bed, and could even answer the phone or call 9-1-1 if required.
 At one point in that story she and Náhkȯhe actually met, but Blossom wasn’t impressed.

 She went on numerous adventures with Sara and especially enjoyed riding in the four-wheeler RV they bought for up at the cabin.
 Blossom did a great job of character assessment, snarling at the bad guys and wagging her tail for the good ones, and in one case, doing both when the individuals were a mix, though Sara didn’t catch it at the time.
 When you read that story, be sure to pay attention to the time that Blossom snarls while her tail waves slowly back and forth.
 Spoiler Alert: It will make sense a bit later.